starise/forward-foundation/README.md

 nvm install 0.10
 ```

-Install `gulp` globally with:
+Install `gulp` and `bower` globally with:

 ```
-npm install -g gulp
+npm install -g gulp bower
 ```

 Navigate to the theme directory, then run `npm install`. npm will look at `package.json` and automatically install the necessary dependencies.
-It will also automatically run `bower install`, which installs front-end packages defined in `bower.json`.
+Then you can run `bower install`, which installs front-end packages defined in `bower.json`.

 If you don't use [Bedrock](https://github.com/roots/bedrock), you may need to add the following to your `wp-config.php` on your development installation: